Mirror Mean-Field Langevin Dynamics: Introduction

 In the simplest case, we wish to sample from a distribution $\mu_*\propto e^{-f/\lambda}$ for a potential $f:\mathcal{X}\to\mathbb{R}$, which corresponds to \eqref{eq:mfld_L_intro} where $F(\mu)=\int fd\mu$ is linear.
 When $\mathcal{X}=\mathbb{R}^d$, a classical approach is to employ a discretization of the Langevin dynamics

-The trajectory $\mu_t = \operatorname{Law}(X_t)$ can be interpreted as the Wasserstein gradient flow minimizing the KL divergence with respect to $\mu_*$ \cite{Jordan98}; this remarkable connection has led to many fruitful developments in both sampling and optimization, see e.g. \cite{dalalyan17,Wibisono2018sampling,chewi2023logconcavesampling} for an exposition.
-The convergence of \eqref{eq:langevin_dynamics} in various metrics (Wasserstein, TV, KL, $\chi^2$, R\'enyi) has been extensively analyzed under strong log-concavity or functional inequalities such as log-Sobolev or Poincar\'e inequalities \cite{Wibisono2018sampling,wibisono2019proximal,vempalawibisono,durmus17,durmus19,li2021,chewi22,mousavi2023}.
+where $B_t$ is standard Brownian motion.
+The trajectory $\mu_t = \operatorname{Law}(X_t)$ can be interpreted as the Wasserstein gradient flow minimizing the KL divergence with respect to $\mu_*$ \citep{Jordan98}; this remarkable connection has led to many fruitful developments in both sampling and optimization, see for instance \citet{Wibisono2018sampling,chewi2023logconcavesampling} for an exposition.
+The convergence of \eqref{eq:langevin_dynamics} in various metrics (Wasserstein, TV, KL, $\chi^2$, R\'enyi) has been extensively analyzed under strong log-concavity or functional inequalities such as log-Sobolev or Poincar\'e inequalities \citep{Wibisono2018sampling,wibisono2019proximal,vempalawibisono,durmus17,durmus19,li2021,chewi22,mousavi2023}.

 In the constrained or ill-conditioned case, however, \eqref{eq:langevin_dynamics} cannot be applied as the diffusion term will cause mass to escape $\mathcal{X}$.
-This problem can be solved by imposing an alternative non-flat geometry on $\mathcal{X}$ and running the mirror Langevin dynamics (MLD), the analogue of mirror descent for sampling \cite{hsieh2018,zhang2020wasserstein}.
+This problem can be solved by imposing an alternative non-flat geometry on $\mathcal{X}$ and running the mirror Langevin dynamics (MLD), the analogue of mirror descent for sampling \citep{hsieh2018,zhang2020wasserstein}.
 By introducing a barrier function $\phi:\mathcal{X}\to\mathbb{R}$, the mirror map $\nabla\phi$ induces an isometry between the primal space $\mathcal{X}$ with the Hessian metric $\nabla^2\phi$, and the dual space $\mathbb{R}^d$ with the metric $\nabla^2\phi^*$.
 This allows us to apply a transformed diffusion in the dual space:

-The convergence of \eqref{eq:mld_intro} under a mirror Poincar\'{e} inequality have been established in \cite{chewi2020mld} and various discretization schemes have been analyzed in \cite{zhang2020wasserstein,jiang2021mirror,ahn2021efficient,li2022mirror}.
-In particular, \cite{ahn2021efficient} proposed a discretized mirror-Langevin algorithm which guarantees vanishing bias under mild assumptions on the mirror map.
+The convergence of \eqref{eq:mld_intro} under a mirror Poincar\'{e} inequality have been established in \citet{chewi2020mld} and various discretization schemes have been analyzed in \citet{zhang2020wasserstein,jiang2021mirror,ahn2021efficient,li2022mirror}.
+In particular, \citet{ahn2021efficient} proposed a discretized mirror Langevin algorithm which ensures vanishing bias under mild assumptions on the mirror map.

-Returning to the general problem \eqref{eq:mfld_L_intro}, when $\mathcal{X}=\mathbb{R}^d$, this can be solved efficiently by running the mean-field Langevin dynamics (MFLD) \cite{nitanda2022convex,chizat2022meanfield} extending \eqref{eq:langevin_dynamics}, given by the McKean-Vlasov process
+Returning to the general problem \eqref{eq:mfld_L_intro}, when $\mathcal{X}=\mathbb{R}^d$, this can be solved efficiently by running the mean-field Langevin dynamics (MFLD) \citep{nitanda2022convex,chizat2022meanfield} extending \eqref{eq:langevin_dynamics}, given by the McKean-Vlasov process